 What is espresso?
 Espresso is a light to mild roast bean.
 When it is put into an espresso machine, there are usually three different types of shots that can be made, depending on your taste preferences.
 First, you have a ristretto shot.
 This has less water pushed through the grounds resulting in a more intense flavor profile and a stronger shot.

 Then there is a normal shot; which is the middle ground between ristretto and long shot.
 A long shot is the opposite of ristretto.
-More water is poured through the grounds.
-This makes the shot less acidic and not quite as strong as a ristretto shot.
+More water is poured through the grounds which makes the shot less acidic and not quite as strong.

 What is the strongest coffee?
 Right now, Death Wish coffee has 13.2 grams of caffeine and WodFee has 13.8 grams.
 To put this in comparison, the average dark roast from Starbucks has just 5 to 6 grams.